The Neoliberal Theory of Economic Development

 The policies proposed are those that were first tried in Chile in the 1970s, then in Britain in the 1980s under Thatcher.
 They include:

-1. Deregulation – Removing restrictions on businesses and employers involved in world trade – In practice this means reducing tax on Corporate Profits, or reducing the amount of ‘red tape’ or formal rules by which companies have to abide – for example reducing health and safety regulations.
+• Deregulation – Removing restrictions on businesses and employers involved in world trade – In practice, this means reducing taxes on corporate profits or reducing the amount of ‘red tape’ or formal rules by which companies have to abide – for example, reducing health and safety regulations.

-1. Privatisation – selling to private companies industries that had been owned and run by the state
+• Privatisation – selling to private companies industries that had been owned and run by the state.

 Neoliberalism and Structural Adjustment Programmes

 Some countries willingly adopted these policies, believing they would work; others had them imposed on them as part of Structural Adjustment Programmes (SAPs).
-SAPs basically involves the World Bank or IMF agreeing a loan for a developing country (this might be to build roads/ hospitals/ industrialise/ mechanise agriculture/ build sewage systems/ schools etc.) as long as the country fulfills certain conditions.
-Since the 1980s these conditions have meant such things as deregulation and privatisation.
+SAPs basically involve the World Bank or IMF agreeing to a loan for a developing country (this might be to build roads, hospitals, industrialise, mechanise agriculture, build sewage systems, schools, etc.) as long as the country fulfils certain conditions.
+Since the 1980s, these conditions have meant such things as deregulation and privatisation.

-1. A report from the CEPR compared the period from 1960 to 1980, when most countries had more restrictive, inward looking economies to the period 1980 to 200 the period of neo liberalism and found that progress was greater before the 1980s on both economic and social grounds.
+1. A report from the CEPR compared the period from 1960 to 1980, when most countries had more restrictive, inward-looking economies, to the period from 1980 to 2000, the period of neoliberalism, and found that progress was greater before the 1980s on both economic and social grounds.

-1. Those countries that have adopted free market polices have developed more slowly on those countries that protected their economies
+2. Those countries that have adopted free market policies have developed more slowly than those countries that protected their economies.

-1. Dependency theorists argue that neo-liberalism is merely a way to open up countries so they are more easily exploitable by Transnational Corporations.
-We will see this in the next handout!
+3. Dependency theorists argue that neoliberalism is merely a way to open up countries so they are more easily exploitable by transnational corporations.

-1. Transnational Corporations do not tend to invest in the poorest countries, only in LDCs and NICs
+4. Transnational corporations do not tend to invest in the poorest countries, only in LDCs and NICs.

 Global Development Revision Notes